Criollo people: Independence movement

 Signing of the declaration of Independence of Central America in 1821.

-Although they enjoyed a privileged economic situation, they faced limitations in accessing the high administrative positions that the Spanish empire reserved for the peninsular.
-This is how, after the independence of the United States and the French Revolution, among the enlightened Criollo elite, the spirit of independence from the Spanish Empire arose from the general captaincy of Guatemala.
+Although they enjoyed a privileged economic situation, they faced limitations in accessing the high administrative positions that the Spanish empire reserved for the peninsular Spaniards.
+This, along with the independence of the United States and the French Revolution that had already occurred, is what motivated the independence movement among the Criollo elite in the Captaincy General of Guatemala.

-This would be consolidated by 1821 although time later the conservative elites would vote to form part of the new Mexican empire, although this union would be ephemeral and by 1823 Central America would be an independent republic.
-At first it would be a conservative federal republic, although the liberal faction would come to take power under the command of General Francisco Morazan, who was a supporter of a liberal institution that challenged several aspects of the Central American status quo, which in the following years began a civil war.
-Finally the Federation falls in 1841.
+This would be consolidated by 1821, although later the conservative elites would vote for Central America to form part of the new Mexican empire.
+This union would be ephemeral however, and by 1823 Central America was an independent republic.
+At first it would be a conservative federal republic, although the liberal faction would come to take power under the command of General Francisco Morazan, who was a supporter of the liberal institution that challenged several aspects of the Central American status quo, which in the following years led to a civil war.
+The Federal Republic of Central America would eventually fall in 1841 due to internal disputes like these.

 Post Independence

-Painting that represents the Criollo population leaving the Palace after the independce of the Province of Guatemala.
+Criollos leaving the Royal Palace after the independence of the province of Guatemala.

 In the middle of the 19th century the term "Criollos" would begin to disappear, this thanks to the fact that after the fall of the federation these republics would little by little begin to stop cataloging people by their origin or racial mix, thus the term Criollo would become only "White" although the term white in Central American countries can be broad since it includes populations that in other contexts are not classified as such.
-In the same way, it is known that there is still an important ethnic minority population descended from the Spanish in these countries.
+Nonetheless, there is an ethnic minority descended from the Spanish in these countries today.